eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/06_transferprocesses.md

 ## Transfer Request

-To trigger this process, the Consumer app makes a request to its EDC's Control Plane:
+To trigger this process, the Consumer app makes a request to its Connector's Control Plane:
 ```http request
 POST /v3/transferprocesses HTTP/1.1
 Host: https://consumer-control.plane/api/management